 Archives

 As well as working with costumes I also work with ephemera and in 2019 was a Researcher in Residence at West Dean College of Arts and Conservation.
-Whilst there I catalogued the material relating to the company Les Ballets 1933 as part of the Edward James Cultural Papers Cataloguing Project.
+As part of my fellowship I catalogued the material relating to the company Les Ballets 1933 as part of the Edward James Cultural Papers Cataloguing Project.

 Inside Dance Costumes

-My current research involves studying historic ballet and dance costumes in close detail as primary sources not merely illustrative ones.
+My most research involves studying historic ballet and dance costumes in close detail as primary sources not merely illustrative ones.

 Ballet costumes are unique working objects, central to the performance, inhabited and shaped by the bodies of the dancers, and are often the only physical thing to survive from what is an ephemeral art form.
 Hand written names, hasty alterations and detailed repairs, sweat stains and the residue of makeup can give the historian a unique insight into the backstage running of the company they came from, individual performances and performers and even choreography.
 Many of these details are no longer available from any other source, making costumes an extremely important resource and legacy.